Fundamental properties of linear factor models: Generative models have spanning factors

-Note that $\bm S_t\bm S_t^\top\neq \bm\Sigma_{\bm\epsilon,t}$ in general in the above statement.
-Hence, the factors $\bm f_{t+1}$ in Proposition \ref{propGDPspanning} are only of ``GLS-type'', rather than the GLS factors as described in Example~\ref{exGLSfac}.
-Nevertheless, Proposition \ref{propGDPspanning} remarkably promises that any return panel linearly generated by abstract risk factors, which are not necessarily tradable, also has a linear representation in terms of tradable factors $\bm f_{t+1}$ that load on the same characteristics $\bm\Phi_t$.
-However, the same statement also reveals that the properties of these tradable factors crucially rely on $\bm \Phi _t$, as well as on $\bm \Sigma _{\bm g,t}$ and $\bm \Sigma _{\bm\eta,t}$ in their population formulation.
-Any empirical application thus necessitates consistent estimators of $\bm \Phi _t$, $\bm \Sigma _{\bm g,t}$ and $\bm \Sigma _{\bm\eta,t}$, and thus the conditional mean and covariance matrix $\bm\mu_t$ and $\bm\Sigma_t$ of the cross section.
+Lemma~\ref{lemfdefepsilon} and Proposition \ref{propfisspanning} remarkably promise that any return panel linearly generated by abstract risk factors, which are not necessarily tradable, also has a linear representation in terms of tradable factors $\bm f_{t+1}$ that load on the same characteristics $\bm\Phi_t$ and are spanning.
+However, the same statement also reveals that the properties of these tradable factors crucially rely on $\bm \Phi _t$, as well as on the components $\bm C_t$ and $\bm D_t$ in their population formulation.
+Any empirical application thus necessitates consistent estimators of $\bm \Phi _t$, $ \bm C_t$ and $\bm D_t$, and thus the conditional mean $\bm\mu_t$ and covariance matrix $\bm\Sigma_t$ of the cross section.